-The policies and practices of the University are geared to ensure equitable treatment of all appointees with a measure of consistency.
+The policies and practices of the University are designed to ensure equitable treatment of all Postdoctoral Fellows with a measure of consistency.
 However, written materials cannot cover every situation.
 The supervising faculty member has some latitude and discretion in handling individual situations as they arise.
-The PDFO can offer advice in unusual circumstances.

 The University encourages individual growth.
-PDFs are primarily responsible for their professional development.
+Postdoctoral Fellows are primarily responsible for their professional development.
 The supervising faculty member also has responsibility for the continuing development of the PDF and they are well-positioned to help determine how such development occurs within the University environment.
 Discussions should take place on how many and what meetings a PDF can attend, and with what frequency and under what conditions.
 The PDFO offers regular professional development workshops.
 Successful research will open opportunities for publications and presentations and further scholarship support.